JustDeployTech/justdeploytech.github.io/tutorials/step2.md

 ## Configuration Options

-Now that you've finished configuring your inventory, go ahead and open up `{{ site.domain }}/config.yml` and change the values you see fit.
+Now that you've finished configuring your inventory, go ahead and open up `{{ site.project }}/config.yml` and change the values you see fit.
 The default options are mostly fine

 ### `install_packages`
 {: .d-inline-block }